RC1140/canary-echo-service/README.md

 This will start the service in the foreground on :8011

-The default username is Admin and the default pass is AdminPass, change these via the config file as soon as possible.
+Copy the sample config to echo-config.yaml

+Set the value for all the keys provided in the sample config.

-Once the service is running open the application and enter your details into the app.
+Once the service is running open the mobile application and enter your details into the app and using your hostname in the host field.

-Done, thats all there is to setup , simple use the webservice URL as the callback URL for your canary tokens and you will get notified anytime one of them is triggered via a push notification.
+Done, thats all there is to setup.
+You can now simply use the webservice URL as the callback URL for your canary tokens and you will get notified anytime one of them is triggered via a push notification.

 ### Dependancies